mlaude1/Ice-frontend/README.md

   - Bulma is wonderful for responsiveness though because it's powered by Flexbox.
 It's also cool because it's modular

 - added audio player for ice cream music just for fun.
 Utilized Cloudinary
+- added a carousel (taking advantage of React's modular system)